swapnilganvir/Quiz-App/README.md

 ## About The Project
 This project involves developing a web-based quiz application that fetches quiz data from an external API and presents it through an engaging, gamified user interface.
 Users can start the quiz, answer multiple-choice questions, and view a summary of their results, including the total points scored.
 The focus is on a clean, intuitive design and a smooth user experience.

-<b>Note: To use the demo please wait 1-2 minutes after opening the link, because the server gets down due to inactivity.</b>

 <!-- Tech Stack -->
 ## Tech Stack